nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_plvl_srv.rst

 The Default Power state is a metastate that controls the default non-zero Generic Power Level.
 It is used when the Generic Power Level turns on, but its exact level is not specified.

-The memory for the Default Power state is held by the model, and the application may receive updates on state changes through the :cpp:member:`bt_mesh_plvl_srv_handlers::default_update` callback.
+The memory for the Default Power state is held by the model, and the application may receive updates on state changes through the :c:member:`bt_mesh_plvl_srv_handlers.default_update` callback.

 **Power Range**: :c:struct:`bt_mesh_plvl_range`